turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/feature_delivery.md

 Each Repo meets the following:

-- 50% or more MVP stories are completed
+- 90% or more MVP stories are completed
     - [ ] Rails Front End
     - [ ] Rails Back End
+- at least 2 external APIs are consumed

 Frontend
-- [ ] 100% or more MVP stories are completed
 - [ ] OAuth works error-free in incognito/private

 Rails Backend